girlich/temperature/doc/installation.md

 $ cd temperature/git ; make activate
 $ make local
 ```
 This is finally the step to install the sensor Python script, Prometheus, Grafana and connect of it together.
 It even prepares a full screen Chromium browser with the important tabs already open.
+As the last step the system will reboot again (an log you out in the process).
 ## Use the graphical console
 The system is now set up properly.
-You should see on the console a browser with 3 tabs: Grafana with the dashboard, Prometheus to see the raw data and in the final tab the actual temperature exporter.
+You should see on the graphicaal console a browser with 3 tabs: Grafana with the dashboard, Prometheus to see the raw data and in the final tab the actual temperature exporter.